-The Real-time Energy Market is based on actual real-time operations.
-Generators and Demand Resources that may alter their bids for use in the Real-time Energy Market as defined in Section 9.1 of this Manual during the following periods:
+The Real-time Energy Market uses the Real-time Security Ceonstrained Eeconomic Delispatch (RT SCED) program to determine the least cost solution to balance supply and demand.
+The program considers resource offers, forecasted system conditions, and other inputs in its calculations.
+For more information regarding the real-time security constrained economic dispatchRT SCED program, please refer to Section 2.5 of this Manual.
+The Generators and Demand Resources that may alter their bids for use in the Real-time Energy Market as defined in Section 9.1 of this Manual during the following periods:

-- during the Generation Rebidding Period which is defined from the line the office interconnection posts the results of the Day-ahead Energy Market until 1415. - Starting at 1830 (typically after the Reliability Assessment and Commitment (RAC) Run is completed) and up to 65 minutes prior to the start of the operating hour.
+- During the Generation Rebidding Period which is defined from the time the office of interconnection posts the results of the Day-ahead Energy Market until 1415. - Starting at 1830 (typically after the Reliability Assessment and Commitment (RAC) Run is completed) and up to sixty-five (65) minutes prior to the start of the operating hour.

-Real-time LMPs are calculated for every Real-time Settlement Interval (five minute interval) and are based on actual system operating conditions as described by the PJM state estimator.
-LSEs pay the applicable Real-time LMPs for any demand that exceeds their Day-ahead scheduled quantities (and receive revenue for demand deviations below their scheduled quantities).
-In the energy market, generators are paid the applicable Real-time LMPs for any generation that exceeds their day-ahead scheduled quantities (and pay for generation deviations below their scheduled quantities).
+Real-time LMPs and Regulation and Reserve Clearing Prices are calculated every five (5) minutes by the Locational Price Calculator (LPC) program and are based forecasted system conditions and the latest approved real-time security constrained economic dispatchRT SCED program solution.
+For more information regarding LPC, Real-time LMPs and Regulation and Reserve Clearing Prices, refer to Section 2.7 of this Manual.
+LSEs pay the applicable Realtime LMPs for any demand that exceeds their Day-ahead scheduled quantities and receive revenue for demand deviations below their scheduled quantities.
+In the Real-time balancing Eenergy Mmarket, generators are paid the applicable Real-time LMPs for any generation that exceeds their Deay-ahead scheduled quantities fand pay for generation deviations below their scheduled quantities.
 Transmission customers pay congestion charges based on the applicable Real-time Congestion Price component of LMPs for bilateral transaction quantity deviations from Day-ahead schedules.
-CSPs may self-schedule demand reductions for Demand Resources not dispatched in real-time by PJM.
+CSPs may self-schedule demand reductions for Demand Resources not dispatched in Rreal-time by PJM.
 All spot purchases and sales in the balancing market are settled at the applicable Real-time LMPs.
 Congestion that results from the Real-time sales and purchases of energy is settled at the Real-time Congestion Price component of LMP.
-Transmission losses that result from the real-time sales and purchased of energy are settled at the applicable Real-time Loss Price component of LMP.
+Transmission losses that result from the Rreal-time sales and purchased of energy are settled at the applicable Real-time Loss Price component of LMP.